By Roy Burner (Minister of the Gospel)

-Pollution from within can be devastating to the one who sees no need for a cleansing.
-With no steps being taken to offset such others can be affected as well.
+Pollution from within can be devastating to the one who sees no need for a cleansing; with no steps being taken to offset such.
 There is a movement today, in many once godly nations, to walk away from the God of one's youth, towards ungodly agenda that can pollute the mind, body, soul, and spirit.

 A Bible commentary noted: One makes a show of a pure and clean soul, but under it lies hid a leprosy: they are like "vessels full of uncleanness" outwardly appearing clean but within unclean.